GolosChain/golos-reference/building.md

 - Windows build instructions do not yet exist.

 - The developers normally compile with gcc and clang.
 These compilers should be well-supported.
 - Community members occasionally attempt to compile the code with mingw, Intel and Microsoft compilers.
 These compilers may work, but the developers do not use them.
 Pull requests fixing warnings / errors from these compilers are accepted.

+## Building with Docker

+Golos Docker files contained in /share/golosd/docker are departed into a couple of sections:

+* Release container build files
+* Debug container build files

+Release container build files' purpose is to build the main Golos Blockchain network (as seen on [https://golos.io](https://golos.io)).
+Debug container build files' allows to create test network (as seen on [https://testnet.golos.io](https://testnet.golos.io)) daemon container.

+Typical usage for branch golos-v0.17.0 is:

+    docker build -t goloschain/golos_testnet:0.17.0 -f share/golosd/docker/debug/Dockerfile .

+or

+    docker build -t goloschain/golos:0.17.0 -f share/golosd/docker/release/Dockerfile .